 Louisiana is known for its rich diversity of people.
 It has more Native American tribes than any other southern state and is home to the descendants of a variety of settlers, including the French, Spanish, English, German, Acadians, West Indians, Africans, Irish and Italians, and now almost every nationality on earth.
 There has never been an official language in Louisiana.
 It is the only state in the U.S. with political subdivisions termed parishes, which are the local government’s equivalent to counties.

 Energy, advanced manufacturing, commercial fishing, chemicals, and agriculture are all vital parts of the state’s economy.

-The state-federal vocational rehabilitation system in Louisiana faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two cities in the Louisiana:
+The state-federal vocational rehabilitation system in Louisiana faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two cities in the Louisiana:

 Largest city in Louisiana

 - Known for French and Spanish Creole architecture

 - Hosts Mardi Gras and other celebrations and festivals

 - Famous for its cuisine and jazz music